-Chronic obstructive pulmonary disease (COPD) is a common lung disease that causes persistent yet dynamic airflow obstruction1 due to chronic inflammation of the respiratory tract, airway remodeling, and excessive mucus production.2-5 In the United States, COPD affects 16 million people and is listed as the sixth leading cause of death.6 COPD is a highly underdiagnosed disease, as more than 50% of adults with impaired pulmonary function are not aware that they have COPD.7 Current pharmacotherapy for COPD consists of bronchodilators to open the airways and inhaled corticosteroids (ICSs) to reduce airway inflammation.5 Select patient phenotypes may be eligible for treatment to reduce exacerbations with roflumilast or azithromycin.5 Even when treated with these therapies, patients experience persistent worsening of symptoms and recurring exacerbations, significantly impacting their quality of life.^{8,9}

-Studies have shown that patient-provider discussions are essential for achieving more effective and timely management of COPD, as effective communication can lead to more accurate symptom reporting, better adherence to treatment plans, and improved overall disease management to prevent future exacerbations and hospitalizations.^{10,11} Furthermore, the Global Initiative for Chronic Obstructive Lung Disease 2025 Report emphasizes the importance of selecting optimal inhaler therapy based on patient needs and of regularly reassessing handling techniques.5 Therefore, efforts to build a greater understanding and awareness of patients' perceptions of COPD and their interactions with their health care providers (HCPs) are warranted in order to better manage treatment and outcomes in this large patient population.
+Chronic obstructive pulmonary disease (COPD) is a common lung disease that causes persistent yet dynamic airflow obstruction[1] due to chronic inflammation of the respiratory tract, airway remodeling, and excessive mucus production.[2-5] In the US, COPD affects 16 million people and is listed as the fourth leading cause of death.
+[6] COPD is a highly underdiagnosed disease, as more than 50% of adults with impaired pulmonary function are not aware that they have COPD.[7]
+Current pharmacotherapy for COPD consists of bronchodilators to open the airways and inhaled corticosteroids (ICS) to reduce airway inflammation.[5]
+Select patient phenotypes may be eligible for treatment to reduce exacerbations with roflumilast or azithromycin.[5]
+Even when treated with these therapies, patients experience persistent worsening of symptoms and recurring exacerbations, significantly impacting their quality of life.[8,9] Studies have shown that patient-provider discussions are essential for achieving more effective and timely management of COPD, as effective communication can lead to more accurate symptom reporting, better adherence to treatment plans, and improved overall disease management to prevent future exacerbations and hospitalizations.[10,11] Furthermore, the Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2025 Report emphasizes the importance of selecting optimal inhaler therapy based on patient needs and of regularly reassessing handling techniques.[5]
+Therefore, efforts to build a greater understanding and awareness of patients' perceptions of COPD and their interactions with their healthcare providers (HCPs) are warranted in order to better manage treatment and outcomes in this large patient population.

 The Phreesia PatientInsights survey leverages aggregated information collected with consent on an electronic intake platform to deliver customized surveys to key patient populations.
-Phreesia is used across a variety of health care organizations, including doctors' offices, specialty practices, hospitals, and health systems.
-Over 4000 health care organizations use Phreesia across all 50 states, which totals 150 million patient visits annually.
+Phreesia is used across a variety of healthcare organizations, including doctor's offices, specialty practices, hospitals, and health systems.
+Over 4,000 healthcare organizations use Phreesia across all 50 states, which totals to 150 million patient visits annually.
 For this study, the survey aimed to collect self-reported insights from patients with COPD to explore their symptom experience and impact.
 The survey also sought to identify gaps in patients' knowledge of COPD and their abilities to communicate effectively with their HCPs about their symptoms.
 Finally, this survey analysis explored COPD patients' treatment journeys, particularly concerning maintenance medications and experiences with treatment devices.